Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/README.md

 To use the API key, you must run `export=API_KEY # replace the actual API key with API_KEY` and make sure that a `.env` file exists in the `backend` folder so that the backend code will be able to access the environment variable from the operating system

+Also thanks to the awesomeness of FastAPI, if you go to `localhost:(whatever port number you specified, default is 80)\docs`.
+You can see all the available endpoints plus query parameters and variables.
+Very easy to play around with it and will help you gain a better understanding of what's going on!

 ## Considerations

 - Create a better folder structure